hashicorp/aws-service-catalog-engine-for-tfc/README.md

 **Solution:** Create a new product version.
 It is important to note that anytime the configuration has been modified, the product version will need to be updated.

-### Hub-and-Spoke Permission Requirements
+### Hub and Spoke Permission Requirements
-If you run into issues with the Launch Role associated with the Hub-and-Spoke account, it may mean that you do not have the permissions necessary to establish the required trust relationship.
+If you see that provisioning is failing in a specific spoke account, it may mean that the engine in the hub account hasn't been allowed to assume the launch role assigned to that product in the spoke account.

-**Solution:** Give permissions to the `SendApplyRole` and `ParameterParser` to establish the necessary relationship, as shown below:
+**Solution:** Allow the `SendApplyRole` and `ParameterParser` IAM roles to assume the launch role of the product in the spoke account by modifying the launch role's IAM trust relationship policy, as shown below:

 ```hcl
 {